vanhoefm/libwifi/docs/linux_tutorial.md

 The first frame is the one as injected by the userspace program or script, and the second frame is the one that was actually sent.
 There can be slight differences between these frames: the Linux kernel might overwrite certain fields (e.g. it will add a FCS and might overwrite the duration field).

-When injecting a Wi-Fi frame with a unicast reciever address the network card _might_ automatically retransmit the frame.
+When injecting a Wi-Fi frame with a unicast receiver address the network card _might_ automatically retransmit the frame.
 These retransmissions will not be shown in Wireshark.
 For instance, when injecting a probe request with as receiver 00:FF:FF:FF:FF:11 you will see:

 ![We see the injected frame and its first transmission](injected_unicast.png)